remla25-team18/operation/docs/continuous-experimentation.md

   - Version B: Yellow/Yellow buttons
 - Each version runs in a separate Kubernetes deployment.
 - Both versions expose an HTTP endpoint `/metrics`.
 - The metric used to test the hypothesis is `duration_validation_req`, which measures the time it takes for the user to correct the predition.
-This is timed from the moment the model predition is presented until the moment the user clicks the one of the prediction correction buttons (True or False).
+This is timed from the moment the model predition is presented back until the moment the user clicks the one of the prediction correction buttons (True or False).

 ## 4. Monitoring and Visualization